What We Don't C: Manifold Disentanglement for Structured Discovery: Results

 \subsection{2D Gaussians}

-We seed four synthetic isotropic Gaussians consisting of samples $\mathbf{x}\in\mathbb{R}^2$ as a first experiment.
-For this, we train a simple flow matching model to generate the target distribution.
-The velocity vector field is modeled using a simple multi-layer perceptron (MLP) which takes the position $\mathbf{x}$, a time step and the class information as input.
-Label dropout is used so that the data distribution can be generated either conditionally using the class index or unconditionally using a null value, $\varnothing = -1$.
+We seed four synthetic isotropic Gaussians consisting of samples $X\in\mathbb{R}^2$ for our first experiment.
+For this, we train a simple flow matching model to generate the four Gaussians as the target distribution.
+The velocity vector field is modeled using a simple multi-layer perceptron (MLP) which takes the position $X$, a time step, and the class information as input.
+We use CFG with a null vector of $\varnothing = -1$.

-Figure~\ref{fig:2d_gaussian_main} shows the resulting flows, demonstrating how this approach can retain or remove class structure using either conditional (\ref{fig:2d_gaussian_cond}) or unconditional (\ref{fig:2d_gaussian_uncond}) trajectories back to the base distribution.
-In the conditional flow in Figure~\ref{fig:2d_gaussian_cond}, latents become seemingly unstructured when considering class but preserve structure of the position of data points within a Gaussian as seen in the left slices coloured by Euclidean distance, $d$ from the mean at $t=1$.
-However, in the unconditional flow in Figure~\ref{fig:2d_gaussian_uncond}, latents remain structured around the most prevalent feature - the classes, while also capturing position, but in a much more complex fashion than in Figure~\ref{fig:2d_gaussian_cond}.